Text Link

 What is dialectical behavior therapy?

-During DBT sessions, the therapist uses a balance of acceptance and change techniques:
+During DBT sessions, the therapist uses a combination of acceptance and change techniques to help a patient embrace this new behavior.6

 Acceptance techniques